-- They offer many of the same services as adoption agencies and can refer you to trusted professionals for any additional assistance you may need, such as matching or home study services.
+- They offer many of the same services as adoption agencies and can refer you to trusted professionals for any additional assistance you may need, such as home study services.

 - An adoption attorney only represents your family and no other person or organization.

 - For families seeking certain types of adoption, including stepparent or relative adoption, an attorney may be the only professional necessary in the adoption process.

 It is important to understand that an attorney must be involved in every adoption, at minimum, to provide the legal services necessary to finalize the adoption.
 Choosing to work with an attorney as your primary adoption professional may help you make more informed decisions through the process and provide you with greater peace of mind that your adoption is being handled ethically and legally.

 Adoption agencies are licensed, regulated organizations that provide a wide range of adoption services, including screening and matching services, counseling and support, and general case management.